cosmograph-org/cosmos/cosmos-2-0-migration-notes.md

 #### Replacing `setData`

 The `setData` method has been replaced with `setPointPositions` and `setLinks`.
-These new methods accept arrays of numbers, which are directly used to create WebGL textures.
+These new methods accept Float32Array, which are directly used to create WebGL textures.

 **Before:**
 ```js